 - 12 months has passed since your previous check

 If your follow-up check reveals your tenant no longer has the right to rent, you must make a report to the Home Office.

-A. If you are found to be letting your property to someone without the right to rent in the UK – and you are unable to show you carried out the correct checks – you could be stung with a fine of up to £3,000.
+A. If you are found to be letting your property to someone who does not have the right to rent in the UK – and you are unable to show you carried out the correct checks – you could be fined up to £3,000.
 Find out more about the penalties for illegal renting here.

-A. The right to rent rules only apply to private landlords, so local authorities social housing, care homes, hospitals and hospices for example, will all be exempt.
+A. The Right to Rent rules only apply to private landlords.
+Local authorities social housing, care homes, hospitals and hospices for example, will all be exempt.
 Student accommodation also falls outside the rules as do temporary holiday lets.